 Suzy Welch's framework asks three questions before any significant decision:

 The 10-minute answer captures emotional state.
 The 10-month answer reveals medium-term consequences.
 The 10-year answer connects to values.
-A founder might find: 10 minutes—excited.
-10 months—stressed about illiquidity.
-10 years—regretful about misallocated attention.
+A founder evaluating a hot venture deal might find: 10 minutes, excited to be back in the game.
+10 months, stressed about the capital call and time commitment.
+10 years, regretful about chasing status instead of building something meaningful.

 Hell Yes or No

-Derek Sivers, who built and sold CD Baby for $22 million, operates by a simpler rule: if a decision doesn't generate an immediate "hell yes" response, the answer is no.
+Derek Sivers, who built and sold CD Baby for $22 million, operates by a simpler rule: if a decision doesn't generate an immediate, enthusiastic response, the answer is no.

 This seems extreme until you consider the alternative.
 Saying yes to things that are merely "good" fills your capacity for things that could be great.
-Every mediocre investment consumes attention that could go toward exceptional ones.
+Every mediocre investment consumes attention that could be devoted to exceptional ones.

 Applied to capital allocation: if a pitch requires you to talk yourself into it, that's probably your answer.